ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/compare.md

 )' .forestadmin-schema.json | sort > agent-entities.txt
 ```

-This is equivalent to running the following Node.js script instead:
+This is equivalent to running the following Node.js script:

 ```javascript
 const fs = require('fs');